sillykiddo-99/Divvy-bike-sharing-analysis/README.md

   - West Loop, River North, Lake View, Lincoln Park are 4 key areas during weekday
   - Lake View, Lincoln Park are the focus for weekend.

+### Full length article:
+Knowing when and where to boost e-bike rides for Divvy casual users via [https://medium.com/@tamlai.ftu/knowing-when-and-where-to-boost-e-bike-rides-for-divvy-casual-users-386821749618]

 # About the project:

 This is my data analysis portfolio project with the end-to-end workflow of 3 steps: